odoo/documentation/content/applications/finance/accounting/receivables/customer_invoices/snailmail.rst

 ======================================
-Send your Invoices by Post (Snailmail)
+Send your invoices by post (Snailmail)
 ======================================

 Direct mail is a great way to capture individuals’ attention at a time where inboxes are always